home shows works texts misc

 jpg jpg

-Symmetry focusses our attention.
+Symmetry focuses our attention.
 Like a flower attracts a bee and the face of a predator makes us flee.
 Symmetry says something very well balanced, right in front of us means business.
 If what’s on the left is the past and the right is the future, symmetry says they are the same as far as it is concerned.
-There is no time in symmetry.
+Thus there is no time in symmetry.
 It is balanced, immobile, immediate and eternal.

 jpg jpg